|Nutrition Facts (per serving)|

 A tlayuda (pronounced ("tla-u-da") is an iconic street food from Oaxaca, Mexico.
 It's made with a giant tortilla (which is also referred to as a tlayuda) topped with asiento, refried beans, and ribbons of quesillo.

-Asiento is an uniquely Oaxacan ingredient.
-It is made from the bits of meat and fat leftover from making chicharrón (fried pork belly or rinds).
-Similarly, quesillo is a distinctively Oaxacan stretchy, mild cheese comparable to mozzarella.
-Ingredients like shredded cabbage, sliced avocado, and tomato are optional, but the cabbage is a must since it adds a nice crunch.
-Additionally, you can add steak, Mexican chorizo, beef, chicken, or pile on the veggies.
+Asiento is a uniquely Oaxacan ingredient.
+It is made from the bits of meat and fat leftover from making chicharrón (fried pork belly or rinds)—you can find an easy substitute for asiento at the end of this recipe.
+Similarly, quesillo is a distinctively Oaxacan ingredient that is a stretchy, mild cheese comparable to mozzarella.
+Ingredients like shredded cabbage, sliced avocado, and tomato are optional, however, we particularly love cabbage for the crunch it adds to the dish.
+You can add steak, Mexican chorizo, beef, chicken for a protein boost, or pile on the veggies.

 This recipe is an adaptation from a popular dish made by Chef Mica Ruiz of Luz de Luna in Huayapam, Oaxaca.
-We developed this to fit the ingredients and tools available to most people in the U.S., maintaining the authentic flavors of a tlayuda.
-Typically it is made with corn tortillas but for this recipe we use flour tortillas to give more structure to the dish; however, you can make large corn tortillas if you have time on your hands.
-We use mozzarella for the quesillo as it is more readily available in stores, but if you can easily swap in quesillo if you have it on hand.
+We developed this to fit the ingredients and tools available to most people in the U.S., while maintaining the authentic flavors of a tlayuda.
+Typically it is made with corn tortillas but for this recipe we use flour tortillas to give more structure to the dish.
+That said, you can make large corn tortillas if you have time.
+If you cannot find quesillo, substitute mozzarella for a similar flavor.

 You can make the asiento ahead of time and store in an airtight container in the fridge for up to 1 week.
 To serve, we suggest a red salsa like Oaxacan Pasilla Salsa, but you could use adobo sauce, salsa verde, salsa ranchera, or any other salsa you love.